 Aberdeen City and Aberdeenshire Archives hold various records relating to different churches throughout the North East.
-This includes Church of Scotland records, Free Church records, Methodist Churches, Congregational Churches, and Episcopal Churches.
+This includes Church of Scotland records, Free Church records, Methodist Churches and Congregational Churches.

 This map shows the locations of churches for which we hold records.
 The different coloured pins represent the different types of churches.

 - Red pins: Free Church

 - Green pins: Methodist Churches

 Kirk Session records for St Nicholas, St Clement's, John Knox and Greyfriars churches and records of the Aberdeen Presbytery and Synod are housed in the City Archives on behalf of the National Records of Scotland under what is known as 'Charge and Superintendence'.
 In addition to matters of church discipline, the records can contain communion rolls, payments to the poor, baptisms, marriages and some burials.

 All Church of Scotland records begin with the reference CH2 followed by the number allocated to that particular church.
 You can search our Online Catalogue for a full list of Church of Scotland records held by us.

 Session records for other Church of Scotland churches are located at the National Records of Scotland (NRS) in Edinburgh.
 The NRS have now made Kirk Session and other Church Court records available on the ScotlandsPeople website.
 Some of the material held at the Town House is not included in the digitised versions.

 Kirk Session minutes detail the ongoing business of the Session.
 This can include a variety of information, from day to day church business, to those brought before the session for wrong-doing.